Michele-Carbone-New-Cover

 Beef Roast Brasato, or Brasato di Manzo (for many people)

 I love this recipe, it is easy to make and feeds easily 10-14 people or more.
-It’s perfect if you busy and have little time to prepare a dinner, it takes about 45 min to put it to get into the oven, then it cooks on its own for 2 hours: you will impress your guests for sure.
+It’s perfect if you busy and have little time to prepare a dinner, it takes about 45 min to prepare it before putting it in the oven, then it cooks on its own for 3 hours: you will impress your guests for sure.

 Ingredients